lostb053/Statistarr/README.md

 pyinstaller --onefile --noconsole tray.py
 ```
 5. Get the executables from `dist` and place them back in parent folder.
 Clean up extra files from pyinstaller.

+> [!Important]
+> PyInstaller executables may trigger false positives in antivirus tools or VirusTotal.
+This is a known issue and not unique to this project.

 6. Run `tray.exe` (or whatever executable you end up with)
 <br><br>